AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 What tier should GitHub Copilot be in an AI acceptable use policy?

-We classify GitHub Copilot as Limited for a typical 50–500 person company.
-Fine on Business/Enterprise plans with the public-code filter on — but code context leaves the editor, so repos with secrets or client code need explicit rules.
-Your own classification should reflect your industry, data types, and which plan/account type your company actually uses.
+We classify GitHub Copilot as Limited for a typical 50–500 person company, assessed 29 July 2026.
+Business/Enterprise plans carry no-training terms and zero-retention agreements with the model providers — but GitHub names exceptions to those agreements on the same page, and code context still leaves the editor, so repos with secrets or client code need explicit written rules.
+Your own classification should reflect your industry, data types, and which plan or account type your company actually uses.

 Get the full policy kit